kskalvar/aws-eks-pipeline-quickstart/README.md

 ```

 ## Deploy the Initial Application
-Deploy the nginx default container application to the EKS Cluster
+Deploy the application to the EKS Cluster
 ```
 cd aws-kube-codesuite
 kubectl apply -f ./kube-manifests/deploy-first.yml